cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 the remaining time of the course material going over existing techniques, and what kinds of data they apply to.

+Here, computer science has much to say about data visualization.

+For example, not everything we want to do with data is efficient, and not everything that is efficient is worth doing with data.
+This means that the practice of data visualization needs to be informed by algorithmic constraints.

+Data visualization also interacts with software engineering: not every visualization plays well with the rest of the code in your program and in your head.

 ### List of Techniques

 * line plots